tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@sidrakshe28/index.md

 ### projects

-not a lot of projects are done.
+not lot of projects are done.
 I will keep updating it with real links when done.